NandiniYadav2/Todo-App-MERN-Stack/README.md

-##Todo App
+# Todo App

 This Project contains a simple TODO application.
-It has the following featires -
+It has the following features -

 -Anyone can create a todo
 -Anyone can see thier existing todos